zyzek/LEAPs/content/leaps/leap-8.md

 | Lyra Security Module Stakers | 5,000,000 LYRA |
 | SNX L2 Stakers | 20,000,000 LYRA |

-The security moodule will be deployed onto Ethereum L1 and allow users to stake USDC or DAI to earn LYRA.
+The security moodule will be deployed onto Ethereum L1 and allow users to stake USDC to earn LYRA.
 Only SNX stakers on Optimism will be eligible for rewards.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).